-By signing the student handbook, you are agreeing to the District permission to email academic, attendance, discipline, or other personally identifiable information to the email address(es) listed below.
+By signing the student handbook, you are agreeing to the District permission to email academic, attendance, discipline, or other personally identifiable information to the email address(es)provided by parents and guardians through the district SIS system.
 I understand that by giving this permission, there is no guarantee that the information will be fully secure and do not hold the District liable for any inappropriate release of student information that may violate the FERPA regulations as a result of any email communication.
 Should your email address change, please contact the District as soon as possible to get it updated.